5 Tropicana Field Tips For Newbies | Tampa Bay Rays

 Visiting Tropicana Field, Tip #5: Post-game at Ferg’s.
 Ferg’s is more or less the only tavern within walking distance of the Trop…it’s right across the street in fact, and you can park there fairly cheaply if you don’t have enough folks in your car for free parking.
 Ferg’s has decent wings and other food, inexpensive drinks (at least compared to inside the Trop), and it’s an indoor/outdoor bar with a great atmosphere.
 Most Rays fans always make Ferg’s part of the game day experience.

-There you go; five things to know about the Trop.
+There you go; five useful Tropicana Field tips to make your Rays game experience a better one.
 The Rays are happy to get people into the ballpark, so they offer lots of deals on tickets and parking.
 All you need to worry about is what you’re spending your food dollar on.

 More about Tropicana Field: